35percent/newblog/_posts/2021-06-12-test-blog-post.md

 ### Social rent and social rent equivalent - different, but the same

-The legal challeng also took issue with Southwark and Delancey effectively treating *'social rent equivalent'* and *'social rent'* as being the same tenure.
+The legal challenge also took issue with Southwark and Delancey effectively treating *'social rent equivalent'* and *'social rent'* as being the same tenure.

 This distinction becomes relevant if part of the development were to be switched from *'Build to Rent'* to *'Build to Sell'*, with a higher affordable housing requirement and higher profit leading to an uplift to the social rented housing numbers.
 Delancey argued that any suchupliftwould have to be housed in towers that were managed by the affordable housing provider, who could not cope with real social rented housing, for stock-management reasons, and so the uplift would have to be social rent equivalent.